-MAS has provided three general principles which should serve as a guide for all payment service providers when developing their AML/CTF measures:
+MAS has provided three general principles which all payment service providers should use as a baseline when developing their AML/CFT measures:

 - Exercising due diligence when dealing with customers;

 - Operating a business in conformity with high ethical standards and not participating in transactions that may facilitate money laundering or terrorism financing;

 - Assisting and cooperating with the relevant law enforcement authorities in Singapore.

 In addition to the above principles, all payment service providers (including digital payment token service providers) should also adhere to specific guidelines provided by the MAS.
 These include the following: